JakeT23cool/TATH/README.md

 Roadmap:
 - Support for text based answers
-- easy GUI for login and test completion
+- Easy GUI for login and test completion
+- Support for all T&T Topics

 # How to run the proof-of-concept python version: